 Altruism and Connectedness

-It’s this fundamental oneness which makes it possible for us to identify with other people, to sense their suffering and respond to it with altruistic acts.
+It’s this fundamental oneness that makes it possible for us to identify with other people, to sense their suffering, and respond to it with altruistic acts.
 We can sense their suffering because, in a sense, we are them.
 And because of this common identity, we feel the urge to alleviate other people’s suffering - and to protect and promote their well-being —just as we would our own.
-In the words of the 19th century German philosopher Schopenhauer, ‘My own true inner being actually exists in every living creature, as truly and immediately known as my own consciousness in myself...This is the ground of compassion upon which all true, that is to say unselfish, virtue rests, and whose expression is in every good deed.’
+In the words of the 19th-century German philosopher Schopenhauer, ‘My own true inner being actually exists in every living creature, as truly and immediately known as my own consciousness in myself...This is the ground of compassion upon which all true, that is to say unselfish, virtue rests, and whose expression is in every good deed.’

 In other words, there is no need to make excuses for altruism.
 Instead, we should celebrate it as a transcendence of seeming separateness.
 Rather than being unnatural, altruism is an expression of our most fundamental nature—that of connectedness.